 Landscape Design

 This is where the design becomes reality.
 Skilled crews handle grading, excavation, stonework, planting, irrigation, lighting, and site preparation.
-In Greater Boston, installation success depends heavily on knowledge of soil conditions, retaining structures, proper drainage, and freeze-resistant construction techniques.
+In Greater Boston, installation success depends heavily on knowledge of soil conditions, retaining structures, proper drainage, frost-depth requirements, and freeze-resistant construction techniques.

 Maintenance and Fine Gardening